 “When I saw the police, they asked us what we were doing here.
 I said that I wanted safe country, save my life.
 And he did not listen to me, only kick.
 He did not let me to speak, they were very bad, beating us by baton, kicking my friend, many kicks, many kicks, only kicking us, no speaking to us.
 One person was very, very, very bad and he kept calling us mother fuckers.
 He was very rude.“

 Then, one officer asked them where they were from and afterwards told them to enter the police van.
-The lights of the windowless backspace were turned off, so the four of them were sitting in total darkness not knowing where they were going of what would happen next.
+The lights of the windowless backspace were turned off, so the three of them were sitting in total darkness not knowing where they were going or what would happen next.
 The car was driving very fast and stopped once to pick up one other Tunisian male.
-After 1,5 hours, the driver stopped in a remote area close to the official border check point in Maljevac (HRV), close to Velika Kladuša (BIH).
+After 1,5 hours, the driver stopped in a remote area near the official border check point in Maljevac (HRV), close to Velika Kladuša (BIH).
 The officer, a woman, opened the door of the car and started shouting at the individuals to get off.

 “One police officer was very bad, it was she, woman who kept shouting: ‘Go, go, go!‘.
 It was very cold, and I did not have warm clothes.
 They were shouting at us: ‘Go, only go!‘.
 It was in a forest, it was foggy, very cold, it was very bad.”